dseguy/changedBehavior/behavior/mixedKeyword.rst

 Error Messages
 ______________

-`Cannot use 'mixed' as class name as it is reserved <https://php-errors.readthedocs.io/en/latest/messages/cannot-use-'mixed'-as-class-name-as-it-is-reserved.html>`_
+  + `Cannot use 'mixed' as class name as it is reserved <https://php-errors.readthedocs.io/en/latest/messages/Cannot use 'mixed' as class name as it is reserved.html>`_